salcedoe/Dying_Taste_Cell_analysis/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=salcedoe/Dying_Taste_Cell_analysis&file=nuclei_display.mlx)

-- NOTE: You will need to sign up for a free [MATLAB Online](https://www.mathworks.com/products/matlab-online.html) account first.
+- NOTE: You will need to sign up for [MATLAB Online](https://www.mathworks.com/products/matlab-online.html) account if you don't have one already (there is a free version).
 - NOTE: There is about a gigabyte's worth of data in this repository so it may take some time to clone to the MATLAB drive.